-The 5 best places for a cup of tea
+The 5 best places for a cup of tea in London

 Yauatcha is well known for its dim sum and wonderful loose leaf teas, of which there are more than 40 sourced from China and India.
 Afternoon tea is served with Chinese savoury delicacies.
 You can also take your tea with an exquisite range of patisserie, macarons and petits gateaux.